Getting Started¶

 stac/ # STAC catalog management, builders, validators

-utils/ # Data helpers, model validation
+utils/ # Data helpers

 zenml/ # ZenML config generation, promotion, steps